sergiofgonzalez/js-application-design/chapter07-leveraging-mvc/README.md

 ## 005-hello-backbone-routing
 Illustrates how to use *Backbone Routers*.
 In the example, a list view is displayed, and when the user clicks on the item on the screen a new view is displayed using routing.

+## 006-shopping-list-v1
+Illustrates how to build a simple but complete *SPA* using Backbone.
+In this first installment, we render a static view: we create a list view `./views/list.js` and a template that uses elements from the `viewModel` defined within the view.
+In the view we also define an `initialize` method that will be called when the view is instantiated and we include a call to `render` in it.
+The `viewModel` contains an array of items featuring a name and a quantity.

+I've also added some basic styling based on Bootstrap.